LivePersonInc/developer-center/pages/Products/Channels/SMS with LE/Entry Points/clickable.md

 ·  	Dash between the final two number groups 000-0000

-#### Step 3: Create a location
+#### Step 3: Create an Entry Point

-In the Location section, create one location for Android and another for iOS, using the Section engagement attribute.
+In the Entry Point section, create two new Entry Points for BRAND_iOS and BRAND_Android (where BRAND is the name of the website of section of the site you want the button to display).

+Assign the correct Entry Point to your engagement

 iOS example:

 ## ![Edit Location](img/clickable1.png)

+#### Step 4: Add a Behavior

+A "Time on Entry Point" behavior may utilize the new entry points you've just created.
+Otherwise "All Behaviors" will be fine.

+Save and publish your engagements.
+They will not display until you've added the necessary Entry Point *Section* attribute on your website.

-#### Step 4: Add code to the consumer web page
+#### Step 5: Add code to the consumer web page

-On the your brand’s web page, add the following code to detect the browser version and the set section variable.
+In order for your Entry Points to work, you need code on your website to tell LiveEngage which Entry Point the visitor is on.

+Add the following code to your website to detect which mobile Operating System (OS) the visitor is using.
+This way the visitor will see the correct engagement with the correct SMS link for their OS.
 For a full explanation on section variables please see this [article](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=engagement-attributes-overview){:target="_blank"}.

 ```javascript
 <script>